50 Things You Need to Do Before the Fall

 Go sleep outside and burn a marshmallow

 Thanks to cooler temps, fall camping can be the best camping, says Christian Shauf, CEO and founder of Uncharted Supply Co.
 The mild weather, changing foliage, and crackling fire will give you lasting memories, plus nothing will solve your sadness about summer ending better than crisp air and the beautiful colors of the leaves around you, he adds.
+This is what the fall equinox means for your zodiac sign.

 Be the person who plans all the fun stuff